rfmoz/tuptime/misc/scripts/README.txt

     Playground script.

 tuptime-plot2.py
-    Graph a plot with the state events per hour along each day.
+    Graph a plot with the state events per hour along each day (default) or accumulated events per hour (-x swich).
 It gets the info from tuptime csv output.
 Playground script.